Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-director.md

   When: Patient enters.

-  Then : Sensor identifies as patient, increments the patient-visit-counter.
+  Then : increments the patient-visit-counter.

 Scenario: Compute parking slots to reserve for visiting specialists

   Given : Entry-card issuer type sensor, we have a week's visit trends, visiting doctor's schedule.
+Computes average number of visits per day.

   When : Before doctor visits.

-  Then : Computes average number of visits per day.
-  Reserve parking lots.
+  Then : Reserve parking lots.